 Norman Osborn's obsession with Peter Parker already borders into Ho Yay territory (not that Peter helps matters, Normie-kins indeed...), but Spider-man and the Green Goblin?

-Growing the Beard: The first five episodes are entertaining however episode six abandoned the usual 'two fight' format, going for one big fight with The Rhino instead, and then introduced Tombstone.
+The first five episodes are entertaining; however, episode six abandoned the usual "two fight" format, going for one big fight with The Rhino instead, and then introduced Tombstone.

 Season two also introduced much more complicated, long-running plot threads and twists, and generally amped up the quality of the fight scenes, which were already arguably amongst the best of Western Animation as is.

 Ham and Cheese: Mysterio, who milks his sorcerer shtick for all it's worth.
 As Tinkerer mutters, "Actors"

 Magnificent Bastard: Tombstone, Dr. Octopus, and Norman Osborn.
 Their schemes run rings around every other character in the show.
 Ock is to the point that his in-universe title is the Master Planner, and Spidey spends a fair few episodes just trying to find out who the heck the Master Planner even is!

-Moral Event Horizon: Norman framing Harry solidifies him as an amoral bastard.
-But injuring Harry's leg to do it demonstrates a casual cruelty and cowardice that erases any hint of redemption.
+Norman framing Harry solidifies him as an amoral bastard, but injuring Harry's leg to do it demonstrates a casual cruelty and cowardice that erases any hint of redemption.
 Though manipulating Mark Allan was also up there.

 Narm: Eddie Brock, post-Venom, in his moments without the symbiote.